 Several factors influence kidney health, including:

-• Hydration: Dehydration can strain kidney function.
+- Hydration: Dehydration can strain kidney function.

 The Role of Diet in Supporting Kidneys

-Bone Broth and Kidney Health: The Connection
+Bone Broth and Kidney Health: Understanding the Connection

 Sodium Levels in Bone Broth and Their Impact